Embird Embroidery Software

 Usage

-Basic shapes can be used in two working modes of the Studio:
+Basic shapes can be utilized in two distinct working modes within Studio:

-1. Selection/Transform mode - create ready-to-use shapes quickly and easily.
+1. Selection/Transform mode - quickly create ready-to-use shapes.

-2. Vectorization mode - create basic shapes as part of a spline edge of a digitized object.
+2. Vectorization mode - create basic shapes as part of the spline edge of a digitized object.

-This chapter deals with the option #1 - creation of the ready-to-use shapes in Selection/Transform mode.
+This chapter focuses on option #1 - the creation of ready-to-use shapes in Selection/Transform mode.

 Parameterization

 Unlike stock patterns loaded from a library, shapes created with this tool are not pre-digitized.
-The studio generates such shapes on the fly, allowing it to fine-tune their shape using a few adjustable parameters.
-This means that these shapes can be modified using a few controls during the creation process.
+Studio generates these shapes dynamically, allowing for the fine-tuning of their geometry through adjustable parameters during the creation process.

 Horizontal curvature of a rounded rectangle Vertical curvature of a rounded rectangle

-Example of parameters: horizontal and vertical curvature of a rounded rectangle shape.
+Example parameters: horizontal and vertical curvature settings for a rounded rectangle shape.

-Note: Since these shapes are created for use as embroidery designs, their shape must be chosen with moderation in order to be embroidered nicely.
-An inappropriate combination of parameters can result in stray stitches and a design that is not usable for embroidery.
+Note: Because these shapes are intended for use as embroidery designs, parameters must be selected with care to ensure high-quality stitching.
+An inappropriate combination of settings can result in stray stitches or a design that is unsuitable for production.

 Selection/Transform mode, ready-to-use shapes

 Shapes drawn in this mode are automatically converted to embroidery objects, such as a plain fill, mesh, outline, or column.
-That is why they are called ready-to-use.
+For this reason, they are considered ready-to-use.

 Shapes tool - 3D examples of objects

-Basic shapes are created in this mode using the Shapes tool.
-The Shapes tool is located in the vertical toolbar on the main screen of Studio Next.
+Basic shapes are created in this mode using the Shapes tool, located in the main toolbar on the main screen of Studio Next.

-The Shapes tool has an expander button, meaning it allows you to select an option from a pop-up panel.
+The Shapes tool features an expander button, allowing you to select specific options from a pop-up panel.

 Shapes tool in the toolbox panel Shapes tool - Options

-Options indicate the type of embroidery object to which the shape will be converted.
+The options indicate the type of embroidery object to which the selected shape will be converted.

 Drawing a Shape